DarklightGames/io_scene_psk_psa/README.md

 The method I prefer is to simply change the Blender [scene properties](https://docs.blender.org/manual/en/4.4/scene_layout/scene/properties.html#units) to match the unit system and scale for the game you're using.
 This is non-destructive and ensures that the actual raw unit scaling of any PSK or PSA exports from Blender will match the source file from which it was derived.

 The second option is to simply change the `Scale` value on the PSK import dialog.
 This will scale the armature by the factor provided.
 Note that this is more destructive, but may be preferable if you don't intend on exporting PSKs or PSAs to a game engine.

+## How do I control shading for PSK exports?
+The PSK format does not support vertex normals and instead uses [smoothing groups](https://en.wikipedia.org/wiki/Smoothing_group) to control shading.
+Note that a mesh's Custom Split Normals Data will be ignored when exporting to PSK.
+Therefore, the best way to control shading is to use sharp edges and the Edge Split modifier.

 ## Why are the mesh normals not accurate when importing a PSK extracted from [UE Viewer](https://www.gildor.org/en/projects/umodel)?
 If preserving the mesh normals of models is important for your workflow, it is *not recommended* to export PSK files from UE Viewer.
 This is because UE Viewer makes no attempt to reconstruct the original [smoothing groups](https://en.wikipedia.org/wiki/Smoothing_group).
 As a result, the normals of imported PSK files will be incorrect when imported into Blender and will need to be manually fixed.